ricebear-org/ricebear-org.github.io/discord.md

 - Red v3 (known as Red-v3-ricebear).
 This bot has multiple functions; type "r;help" to see its commands.

 - AutoDelete-ricebear.
+Currently inactive.
 In some text channels, unpinned messages are deleted after a period of time.

 - Mudae.
 This is a 3rd-party bot not hosted by ricebear.
 Its main function is a gacha game, accessable by members with Mudae Gacha Access.